Diario del capitán, fecha estelar d63.y39/AB

 Rails is really important in what we do, and it's been fundamental in our company since our inception, but we work with other programming languages and frameworks.
 In fact, we work for the Swedish product agency Prototyp providing them with React and Node.js (using GraphQL & Express) development.

 Prototyp have been a regular customer of ours since 2016, and we find it very easy to work with and for them because we share a common vision and most of our values as a company.
-We also provide React services for the Catalan company Gespasa, to help them to build their internal tools and maintain their technological platforms.
+We also provide React services for a Catalan company in the industrial sector who prefer to remain anonymous, to help them to build their internal tools and maintain their technological platforms.

 Outside of regular development, we also like it when we can conceptualise and design the products we will develop.
 Since early this year, we're working for the European Climate Foundation.
 For them, we're in the final stages of designing a very ambitious platform for their marketing and communications efforts.
 We have spent about half a year coming up with the product, defining specs & functionalities and now we're polishing the design before starting the implementation and full-stack development in the coming weeks.